szoftveres/RF_instruments/vna/README.md

 ![cal_iso_uncorrected](cal_iso_uncorrected.png)

 The dynamic range can be increased by measuring the signal leakage and including it in the error correction calculations.
-The assumption is that the leakage adds to the S2,1 measurement of the through standard as well as of the DUT, therefore once it is known ("isolation" cal measurement), it can be subtracted from both.
+The assumption is that the (previously measured) leakage adds to the S2,1 measurement of the through standard as well as of the DUT, therefore once it is known ("isolation" cal measurement), it can be subtracted from both.
 The equation changes like this:

 ![eq2](eq2.png)